-Conservation objectives Vulnerabilities Relationship with development in Bridgend County directed by the LDP At least 90% of the site will be covered by semi- Increased road travel as a result of new development in natural broadleaved woodland and be in favourable status Bridgend County may adversely impact on the site.The site is within Bridgend County therefore the LDP will directly control development in this area.
+Conservation objectives Vulnerabilities Relationship with development in Bridgend County directed by the LDP Blackmill Woodlands (SA Conservation Objective for Old sessile oak woods with Feature 1: Ilex and Blechnum in the British Isle es At least 90% of the site will be covered by semi- natural broadleaved woodland and be in Grazing and air pollutionDirect disturbance Increased road travel as a result of new development in Bridgend County may adversely impact on the site. favourable status • The site is within Bridgend County therefore the LDP will directly control development in this area.
 Further screening necessary.
-Cefn Cribwr Grasslands (SAC) Molinia meadows on calcareous, peaty or clayey-silt-laden soils (Molinion caeruleae) Marsh fritillary butterfly Euphydryas (Eurodryas , Hypodryas) aurinia The site should be in favourable condition.
-Including 50%-55% as characteristic Molinion GrazingBurningEcological regime • The site is within Bridgend County therefore the LDP will directly control development in this area. marshy grassland.
+Cefn Cribwr Grasslands ( eous, peaty or clayey-silt-laden soil hydryas (Eurodryas, Hypodryas) au The site should be in favourable condition.
+Including 50%-55% as characteristic Molinion GrazingBurningEcological regime The site is within Bridgend County therefore the LDP will directly control development in this area. marshy grassland.
 There will also be appropriate assessment sustainable Off-site pollutionOwner/occupier objectives Direct and indirect disturbance from quarrying. population of Marsh fritillary.
 Weather conditions Further screening necessary.